FACTBOX-Quake in Afghanistan is its deadliest in two decades | Science-Environment

 Twin earthquakes in the Hindu Kush in March 2002 killed a total of 1,100.
 2015, HINDU KUSH

-A quake of magnitude 7.5, one of the largest in Afghanistan's recorded history killed a total of 399 people in Afghanistan and its neighbors Pakistan and India.
+A quake of magnitude 7.5, one of the largest in Afghanistan's recorded history killed a total of 399 people in Afghanistan and neighbours Pakistan and India.

 ALSO READ